relvaner/actor4j-core/Readme.md

 		return RESTART;
 }
 ```
 An `ActorInitializationException` is thrown if an error occurs during the instantiation of an actor.
 An `ActorKilledException` is triggered by an incoming `KILL` message at the actor.
 In this case, an exception is deliberately provoked to activate the supervisor and its error handling strategy.
 A restart is carried out by default for every exception otherwise the actor is stopped.
-The default strategy can be changed by overriding the `supervisorStrategy` method.
+The default strategy can be changed by overriding the `supervisorStrategy` method. (cp. [[4](#4)])

 <img src="doc/images/lifecycle2.png" alt="Extended representation of the life cycle of an actor" width="800" height="455"/>